Private Scholarships and Grants

 Private scholarships (also known as outside awards) are monies provided by donors outside the University.
 Such awards may range from a few hundred dollars given by a local service club to several thousand dollars awarded by a corporation.

 If you receive a scholarship from a group or individual, inform them of your gratitude and your progress.
 A letter of thanks goes far toward encouraging renewal of these awards.
-You can find out more about the availability of private scholarships by doing a little research.

 Students are required to report all private scholarships they expect to receive to the Financial Aid Office.